jamesgregorystewart/LeetCode/notes/algos/graphs.md

 ## Disjoint Sets

 Disjoint Sets are often used to determine if two nodes are connected.
-Disjoint Sets are implemented as arrays where the index is the number, and the value is its parent.
+Disjoint Sets are implemented as arrays where the index is the number, and the valuegraphs.md is its parent.
 When the index and value are the same, then you have found the root.

 ### Disjoint Set Implementation